-- Securely store the flat tire and jacking equipment in the vehicle. - 6.
-Place the spare tire cover and the trunk floor carpeting over the damaged tire. - Close the trunk.
+- 6. Install the jack in its storage area and tighten the jack screw clockwise. - 7.
+Place the spare tire cover and the trunk floor carpeting over the damaged tire. - 8.
+Close the trunk.

-- Always make sure that the spare tire and jacking equipment are properly secured after use.
-Such items can become dangerous projectiles in an accident or sudden stop. - The spare tire is designed for emergency use.
+Always make sure that the spare tire and jacking equipment are properly secured after use.
+Such items can become dangerous projectiles in an accident or sudden stop.
+The spare tire is designed for emergency use.
 See specific instructions under the heading "Wheels and tires" in the "Maintenance and do-it-yourself" section of this manual.